Fast Power Curve Approximation for Posterior Analyses: A Fast Method for Power Curve Approximation

 \subsection{Power Estimates with Fewer Posteriors}

-This subsection details how we use low-discrepancy sequences to reduce the number of posteriors required to precisely estimate power at each sample size $n$ explored.
+This section details how we leverage the mappings between posterior probabilities and $[0,1]^{2d}$ to expedite power curve approximation for posterior analyses.
+The novelty of this computational efficiency stems from using sampling distribution segments to approximate the power curve, and our approach for power curve approximation described in Algorithm \ref{alg4} is the main contribution of this paper.
+Before introducing that approach, we justify why low-discrepancy sequences can be used instead of pseudorandom ones to reduce the number of posteriors required for precise power estimates.

 Unlike pseudorandom sequences, low-discrepancy sequences induce negative dependence between the points $\boldsymbol{U}_1, ..., \boldsymbol{U}_m$.
 We use a particular class of low-discrepancy sequences called Sobol' sequences \citep{sobol1967distribution}.
 Sobol' sequences are created deterministically based on integer expansion in base 2, and they are regularly incorporated into quasi-Monte Carlo methods \citep{lemieux2009using}.
 Randomized Sobol' sequences yield estimators with better consistency properties than those created using purely deterministic sequences, and this randomization can be carried out via a digital shift \citep{lemieux2009using}.
 We generate and randomize Sobol' sequences in R using the \texttt{qrng} package \citep{hofert2020package}.
 When using randomized Sobol’ sequences, each point in the sequence is such that $\boldsymbol{U}_r \sim U\left([0,1]^{2d}\right)$ for $r = 1, ..., m$.
 It follows that randomized Sobol' sequences can be used similarly to pseudorandom sequences in Monte Carlo simulation to prompt unbiased estimators: